-According to the International Coach Federation (ICF) Global Coaching Study, there are over 50,000 practicing life coaches worldwide and as a whole, the coaching industry brings in over $2 billion in revenue every year.
+According to the International Coach Federation (ICF) Global Coaching Study, there are over 70,000 practicing life coaches worldwide and as a whole, the coaching industry brings in nearly $3 billion in revenue every year.

-What isn’t always so simple is defining exactly what a life coach is.
+What is a life coach?
 Every organization, and for that matter, every individual coach seems to have a slightly different definition.
 Perhaps the best way to get an overall sense of what coaching is and what a life coach does is by taking a look at several different “official” definitions (all emphases ours).